 If your circumstances are particularly complex, you can work with your physician or a specialist to find an exercise routine that’s right for you.
 It might take some strategy, but in the end, you’ll find an activity that works your body, relaxes your mind, and gives you something to look forward to.

 Maybe you don’t have the time or finances for any kind of formal fitness routine, or you’re giving your body time to repair itself.
 It could even be that amid everything else, the idea of coming up with yet another new responsibility feels overwhelming.
 That’s OK — there are still ways you can work activity and healthy habits into your everyday life!

 The first step is to constantly look for opportunities to be more active.
-Maybe you take the stairs to the third floor instead of the elevator, or give up that prime parking spot up front for one a little further back.
+Maybe you take the stairs to the third floor instead of the elevator or give up that prime parking spot upfront for one a little further back.
 Each extra step counts, and they all add up over time.
 The more you get into the habit of looking for exercise, the easier it will be to find.

 You can also start making healthier eating choices to really reinforce that mind-body connection.
-Putting more nutritious food in your body can not only lift your energy, it can really make you feel better, and in turn, boost your mood.
+Putting more nutritious food in your body can not only lift your energy, but it can also really make you feel better, and in turn, boost your mood.
 It can raise your confidence to make the conscious effort to eat healthier; now that you’re healing, you’ve set an important, high standard for yourself to stay on the right track.

-The truth is exercise is good for you whether you’re in the midst of attaining lasting sobriety or not, but implementing it into your recovery can make a meaningful difference on the process.
+The truth is exercise is good for you whether you’re in the midst of attaining lasting sobriety or not, but implementing it into your recovery can make a meaningful difference in the process.
 Staying clean means caring for your well-being as a whole, and the right fitness routine can help you find the healthy balance of body, mind, and spirit.